 For Medicaid funded IIH services, a signed service order shall be completed by a physician, licensed psychologist, physician assistant, or nurse practitioner according to his or her scope of practice.
 Each service order shall be signed and dated by the authorizing professional and shall indicate the date on which the service was ordered.
 A service order shall be in place prior to or on the day that the service is initially provided in order to bill Medicaid for the service.
 The service order shall be based on a comprehensive clinical assessment of the beneficiary's needs.
-Prior authorization is required on the first day of this service.
+The-provider shall submit a completed LME-MCO Consumer Admission and Discharge Form to the LME-MCO.